 - 1. All academic and clinical courses - 2.
 All clinical competency requirements, including terminal comps in the final term. - 3.
-Minimum Associate Degree; including a Medical Terminology, A&P I & II courses. - 4.
-All requirements of any disciplinary actions/probations/performance plans - 5.
+Minimum Associate Degree; including Medical Terminology and A&P I & II courses.

+- 4. All requirements of any disciplinary actions/probations/performance plans - 5.
 Payment in full of tuition and fees